min2ha/ukwa-site/content/target/55796/index.en.md

   "start_date": "2017-07-14T09:00:00Z"
 }

-# Swansea & Mumbles Railway: A Journey through the Archives

 This website is compiled by a group of MA History students at Swansea University.
 The aim of this website is to raise awareness of The Swansea & Mumbles Railway collection, housed in the Richard Burton Archive within Swansea University.